-MSHN will monitor compliance with MSHN Regional Training Requirement with review of employee training records during annual quality assurance site review and is subject to ad-hoc review at any time.
+MSHN will monitor compliance with this requirement with review of contractor employee records during annual quality assurance site review and is subject to ad hoc review at any time.

-Please contact the Carolyn TiffanyWatters, Director of Provider Network Management Systems or Kyle Jaskulka, Contract Specialist -for questions and feedback related to amendments and service agreements, credentialing and re-credentialing processes, the network provider directory, provider communication systems, the provider, appeal process, network expansion, and the site review process.
+Please contact the Carolyn Watters, Director of Provider Network Management Systems or Kyle Jaskulka, Contract Specialist for questions and feedback related to amendments and service agreements, credentialing and re-credentialing processes, the network provider directory, provider communication systems, the provider, appeal process, network expansion, and the site review process.